Biography of William Wordsworth

-1815: Publication of his first collected edition of his poems.
+1815: Publication of the first collected edition of his poems.

 1817: Wordsworth moves in London literary circles more frequently and meets John Keats.

 1818: The once radical Wordsworth now campaigns in the General Election for the local Tory Lord.

-1827: Visits the Rhineland in Germany with his favourite Daughter Dora and Coleridge.
+1827: Wordsworth visits the Rhineland in Germany with his favourite Daughter Dora and Coleridge.

 1831: He tours Scotland and meets up with Scott again for the last time.

 1834: Death of his friend Coleridge.

 1836: He tours France and Italy.

-1837: All his Sonnets are collected into one edition.
+1837: All of his Sonnets are collected into one edition.

 1843: His reputation as a public figure is now rising and he receives Honorary Doctorates from Oxford and Durham Universities.